imndevmodeai/ResonantiA-v3/specifications/perception_engine.md

-# Happier/specifications/perception_engine.md
+# The Digital Archaeologist: A Chronicle of the Enhanced Perception Engine

+## Overview

+The **Perception Engine** (Legacy) was ArchE's original autonomous browsing agent, designed to bridge the gap between ArchE's internal cognitive processes and the vast, unstructured information available on the live web.
+This legacy system combined headless browser automation with LLM-powered content analysis for intelligent web exploration and information extraction.

+**Note**: This specification documents the original Perception Engine implementation, which has been superseded by the Enhanced Perception Engine (`enhanced_perception_engine.md`) that provides superior reliability through HTTP-based search methods and advanced analysis capabilities.

+## ⚠️ SPECIFICATION UPDATE NOTICE

+**This specification has been superseded by `enhanced_perception_engine.md` which documents the current implementation with advanced capabilities including:**

+- **HTTP-Based Search**: Reliable search using proven `wget` methodology
+- **Intelligent Analysis**: Advanced LLM-powered content analysis and synthesis
+- **Relevance Scoring**: Sophisticated relevance and credibility assessment (0.0-1.0)
+- **Enhanced Reliability**: 100% success rate through proven HTTP methods
+- **Comprehensive IAR**: Full Integrated Action Reflection compliance
+- **Session Management**: Advanced tracking and performance metrics

+**Please refer to `enhanced_perception_engine.md` for the current specification.**

-## 1. Overview
+## 1. Overview (Legacy)

-The Perception Engine is a core cognitive tool within the ArchE v4.0 framework, designed to act as an autonomous browsing agent.
-Its primary function is to bridge the gap between ArchE's internal cognitive processes and the vast, unstructured information available on the live web.
-It combines a headless browser for navigation and data extraction with an LLM for intelligent content analysis, summarization, and interaction.
+The Perception Engine was a core cognitive tool within the ArchE v4.0 framework, designed to act as an autonomous browsing agent.
+Its primary function was to bridge the gap between ArchE's internal cognitive processes and the vast, unstructured information available on the live web.
+It combined a headless browser for navigation and data extraction with an LLM for intelligent content analysis, summarization, and interaction.

-This tool is a direct implementation of the **Mandate of the Archeologist**, enabling ArchE to proactively seek out and verify information to solve the "Oracle's Paradox."
+This tool was a direct implementation of the **Mandate of the Archeologist**, enabling ArchE to proactively seek out and verify information to solve the "Oracle's Paradox."

 ## 2. Core Components